 - a.
-Drain plug at the oil pan. - b.
+Drain plug at the oil pan.

+- b.
 Drain plug at the main oil filter.

-It is advisable that draining be done while the engine is warm, to minimize the draining time.
+- it is advisable that draining be done while the engine is warm, to minimize the draining time

+- to minimize the draining. time.

 Oil filter element removal